yusufkenaroglu/Ripes-Draw-BMP/README.md

-#V1.0
+#V1.1
-#features:
+#improvements:
-#            Writes pixel data to a memory-mapped matrix display.
+#            allows for sprites smaller than display size to make zig-zags